 - 4 oz grated havarti cheese

-- 3 oz cheese on top (I used a combo of mozzarella and parmesan)
+- 3 oz cheese for topping, I used a combo of mozzarella and parmesan

 - fresh chopped parsley